Kwango District: Belgian Congo

 The Congo Free State was annexed by Belgium in 1908 as the Belgian Congo.

 Kwango is shown with slightly different boundaries in maps of 1910, 1912, 1926 and 1933.

 In 1910 Kwango bordered Bas-Congo to the west, Moyen-Congo to the northwest, Lac Léopold II to the northeast and Kasai to the east.

-Congo-Kasai formally become a vice-government in 1919.
+Congo-Kasai formally became a vice-government in 1919.

 It contained the districts of Bas-Congo, Léopoldville, Kwango, Kasai and Sankuru.

 With the 1933 reorganization Bas-Congo, Léopoldville, Kwango and Lac Léopold II were included in the Léopoldville Province.

-A map from 1955-1957 showed a much smaller Kwango District after the northern part had been made into Kwilu District.
+A map from 1955-1957 showed a much smaller Kwango District after the northern part had been made into the Kwilu District.

 Kwango was now bordered by the Portuguese territories to the south, Cataractes District to the west, Kwilu District to the north and Kasai District to the east.

 The area was 93300 km2 out of a total of 357,700 km2 for Léopoldville province as a whole.

 Post-independence

 Léopoldville Province was divided in 1963–1966 into the provinces of Congo Central, Kwilu, Kwango, and Mai-Ndombe.

 Bandundu Province was formed in 1966 by merging Kwilu, Kwango and Mai-Ndombe.

-As of 2008 Kwango District contained the territories of Kenge, Popokabaka, Feshi, Kasongo-Lunda and Kahemba.
+As of 2008, the Kwango District contained the territories of Kenge, Popokabaka, Feshi, Kasongo-Lunda and Kahemba.

 In 2015 Kwango Province was formed from the Kwango district, whose town of Kenge was elevated to capital city of the new province.